isomerpages/mti-cap/pages/For Business Owners.md

 <li>
     <input type="checkbox" id="accordion4">
-    <label for="accordion4">I received an Email/SMS from CAP.
+    <label for="accordion4">I received an Email/SMS from the CAP.
 How do I know it is genuine? </label>
     <div>
       <p> Some businesses may receive emails from the Consumers Association of Singapore (CASE) via CASE’s official Email address
 with the domain “@case.org.sg”.
 A representative from the People’s Association may also approach you for further clarifications.